-As you explore the world of B2B e-commerce on Shopify, transaction security is of paramount importance.
+When exploring the world of B2B e-commerce on Shopify, transaction security is of paramount importance.
 Compliance with the PCI DSS (Payment Card Industry Data Security Standard) then becomes essential to ensure robust protection of financial and personal data.
 This standard establishes essential guidelines for securing the processing, storage, and transmission of credit card information on your platform.

 We will delve into the fundamental principles of PCI DSS compliance to better understand its levels and its concrete impact on Shopify B2B.
 Without this compliance, businesses expose themselves to serious risks, including data breaches with devastating consequences.
-By integrating this standard, you are investing not only in security but also in the trust of your customers, who will see their risk of fraud significantly reduced.
+By integrating this standard, you are not only investing in security but also in the trust of your customers, who see their risk of fraud significantly reduced.

 Understanding PCI DSS for Shopify B2B